-- (12) The Court of Appeals shall review the final order of the Department of Corrections de novo on the record created before the department.
-The Court of Appeals' decision shall be final and not subject to further review. - (13) Proceedings for review in the Court of Appeals under this section shall be given priority over all other matters before the Court of Appeals. - (14) The Department of Corrections or other state agency shall not be required to make payments to the public body for necessary public services to a corrections facility in excess of funds that are legally available for such purposes. - (15) Nothing in this section shall require a public body to furnish public services to the Department of Corrections for a corrections facility in the event that the Legislative Assembly fails to make funds available in an amount sufficient to pay the state's share of costs of such services as determined under this section. - (16) As used in this section, "public services" means off-site infrastructure, including, but not limited to, sewer and water systems and service, and road improvements.
-[1995 c.745 s.9; 1997 c.715 s.4]
+(12) The Court of Appeals shall review the final order of the Department of Corrections de novo on the record created before the department.
+The Court of Appeals' decision shall be final and not subject to further review.

+(13) Proceedings for review in the Court of Appeals under this section shall be given priority over all other matters before the Court of Appeals.

+(14) The Department of Corrections or other state agency is not required to make payments to the public body for necessary public services to a corrections facility in excess of funds that are legally available for such purposes.
+(15) This section does not require a public body to furnish public services to the Department of Corrections for a corrections facility in the event that the Legislative Assembly fails to make funds available in an amount sufficient to pay the state's share of costs of such services as determined under this section.

+(16) As used in this section, "public services" means off-site infrastructure, including, but not limited to, sewer and water systems and service, and road improvements.